Securing SQL Server in a DevOps World

 Data encryption techniques

 Data encryption should be a non-negotiable aspect of your SQL Server security strategy.
 Use Transparent Data Encryption (TDE) for data at rest to ensure that stored data is unreadable without the correct encryption keys.
 For data in transit, always use secure and encrypted connections like SSL/TLS.
-Also, consider column-level encryption for particularly sensitive data fields.
+Column-level encryption should also be considered for susceptible data fields.
 These encryption methods can be automated within the DevOps pipeline to ensure they are consistently applied, no matter how fast-paced the development environment is.

 Introducing DevOps Automation for SQL Server

-DevOps Automation for SQL Server is an innovative approach that elevates traditional database development and deployment by integrating it into the DevOps pipeline.
+DevOps Automation for SQL Server is an innovative approach that integrates traditional database development and deployment into the DevOps pipeline.
 This allows for seamless, automated, and secure management of SQL Server databases from development to production.
-The focus is not just on speed and efficiency but also on enhancing security measures to protect valuable data assets.
+The focus is on speed and efficiency and enhancing security measures to protect valuable data assets.

 Key features relevant to security